AkashShukl/graduation/README.md

 1. The number of ways to attend classes over N days.
 2. The number of ways that you will miss your graduation ceremony.

+Represent the solution in the string format as "Answer of (2) / Answer of (1)", don't actually divide or reduce the fraction to decimal

 # Solution

 ### Findings